 Agricultural Training

+Frantz Clotaire studied at universities in the United States earning degrees in Bible/Theology and Agronomy.
 He returned to Haiti and started this training and outreach program to help rural Haitians improve their lives and bring the gospel message to them.
-By training young Haitians in the Bible and good agricultural practices, God is glorified and lives are improved through an improved food supply.
+By training young Haitians in the Bible and good agricultural practices, God is glorified, and lives are improved through an improved food supply.

 S.E.E.D. stands for: